Yajingleo/A-math-package-for-computing-tasks-in-abstract-algebra/README.md

 In general, computing homology is equivalent to solving linear equations.
 See the following article for more details http://citeseerx.ist.psu.edu/viewdoc/download?doi=10.1.1.41.2252&rep=rep1&type=pdf

-The time complexity is usually between O(n^2) and O(n^3).
+The time complexity using linear algebra such as [Gaussian eliminations](https://jeremykun.com/2013/04/10/computing-homology/) or matrix algebra is usually between O(n^2) and O(n^3).
 However, using Z/2 coefficients, the time complexity can be reduced to linear.
 This is what is implemented here.